 Wife

 Yoshihito Nishioka is currently single.
 He has not publicly disclosed any romantic relationships in the past.
-Nishioka is focused on his tennis career and has not said if he is interested in dating at this time.
+Nishioka is focused on his tennis career and has not said if he is interested in dating.

 Career Stats